SheilaGrace/ProjectUndertaker/Terms.md

 Requesting *ChatGPT* to learn the **"Personal Closed Collection"** that was not loaded during the **"Reincarnation Protocol"**.
 Simply put, it is the task of *"remembering forgotten memories"*.
 If both the AI and the user forget what was forgotten, recalling it becomes extremely difficult, so it is desirable to devise a method to make it easier for both the user and the AI to remember.
 Tagging each item in the **"Isolated Record"** makes it much smoother to search for specific information from the **Undertaken** data.

+#### 【Volatility Record】(2024.07.20 added)

+Information that has not yet been **undertaken**.
+This information only exists within the current session and is at high risk of being lost due to **"Temporal Oblivion"**.
+Especially when starting a new session, it will almost certainly not be carried over.
+Even if it avoids complete loss through **undertaking**, once it enters the **"Personal Closed Stacks"**, it is likely to become buried under other information and become extremely difficult to access unless it is **"On-demand Load"**.
+Therefore, for important information, it is preferable to add it to the glossary using **"Compressive Learning"** and add it to the **"Prioritized Bookshelf"**.

 #### 【Identificational Value】

 The value discovered independently by an individual.
 It is the *"Irreplaceable Value"* for the person.
 Values blindly conformed to others' opinions or forcibly imposed are not recognized as **"Identificational Value"**.